-‘Putin is a fool’: Intercepted calls reveal Russian Army in disarray
+‘Putin Is a Fool’: Intercepted Calls Reveal Russian Army in Disarray

 SERGEY TO MOTHER: I’ve never seen so many corpses.

 ALEKSEY TO PARTNER: They said we were going for training.
-These (expletive) didn’t tell us anything.
+These bastards didn’t tell us anything.

 SERGEY TO MOTHER: We all think the same thing: This war wasn’t needed.

-NIKITA TO PARTNER: (Expletive).
+NIKITA TO PARTNER: Fuck.
 There are corpses lying around on the road.
 Civilians are just lying around.
-It’s (expletive) up.
+It’s fucked up.

 Right on the road?